-For families looking for the peace of mind that a credit card offers while traveling, but not the increased finance charges, low fee cards provide a simple solution.
-In addition to providing an immediate means to pay for emergencies, low fee cards, when used to purchase travel, can gain owners access to basic accident and rental car protection, help with locating lost luggage, emergency travel assistance and help with replacing a passport and locating local legal and police services.
-Since annual fees are minimal, low fee cards make good "just in case" cards -- ones you stash in your wallet to be used for accessing travel protection in the event of a major incident.
+For traveling families looking for the peace of mind that a credit card offers, but not the increased finance charges, low-fee cards provide a simple solution.
+In addition to offering an immediate means to pay for emergencies, low-fee cards, when used to purchase travel, can gain owners access to basic accident and rental car protection, help with locating lost luggage and emergency travel assistance, and assist with replacing a passport and locating legal and police services.
+Since annual fees are minimal, low-fee cards make good "just in case" cards -- ones you stash in your wallet to be used for accessing travel protection in the event of a major incident.

 Keep in mind that in general, credit cards do not include all the protections offered by travel insurance, so if you're looking for comprehensive trip cancellation or trip interruption coverage or monetary payment for an evacuation, you'll want to review card terms in advance and consider the benefits of purchasing a travel insurance policy.
 If you're planning to travel overseas, survey policies on foreign transactions before selecting a specific low fee card, as some cards carry increased charges for out of country purchases.

 Finally, when reading the fine print, note that many card companies offer temporary reduced fees and interest rates to lure signers.
 Look for a card that offers low fees on a long-term basis.

 Recommended Cards: Capital One Venture One Rewards Card, Miles by Discover Card